Learn all about Uberflip Analytics: what it is, how to navigate it, and how you can get the most out of this powerful tool.

 You can also find more in-depth information about UFA's available data points in the data dictionary section of Uberflip Help.

-Using advanced Uberflip Analytics features
+Advanced Uberflip Analytics features

 UFA also features various advanced functions that allow you to filter data in various ways; drill in to dashboards for additional detail; download, send, and schedule dashboards, and create custom reports.